What is the West Nile virus?

 How do you get West Nile virus?

-The virus spreads by mosquitoes that become infected when they bite birds carrying the virus.
-When an infected mosquito then bites a person or animal, the virus is injected through the mosquito’s saliva into the bite wound.
+The virus spreads by mosquitoes that become infected when they bite birds that are carrying the virus.
+When an infected mosquito then bites a person or animal, the virus is injected through the mosquito's saliva into the bite wound.

 What are the symptoms of West Nile virus?

-In most cases, West Nile virus causes no illness or a mild self limiting febrile illness.
+In most cases, West Nile virus causes no illness or a mild self limiting febrile (feverish) illness.
 In some cases, the virus can cause a mild illness called West Nile fever.
 The symptoms of West Nile fever resemble flu symptoms and may include:

-Less frequently, West Nile virus can cause a more serious illness, such as West Nile meningo-encephalitis – which is inflammation of the brain – or meningitis – which is inflammation of the protective membrane surrounding the brain and spinal cord.
+Less frequently, West Nile virus can cause a more serious illness, such as West Nile meningo-encephalitis – which is inflammation (swelling) of the brain – or meningitis – which is inflammation of the protective membrane surrounding the brain and spinal cord.
 Symptoms of serious illness may include:

 - High fever